davitbarblishvili/Java_College_Projects/Java Programming Project 4/README.md

 # Programming Project 4

-Please remember that to submit the assignment you must click Mark as Complete under the Education menu in the toolbar.

 ## Problem 1 - Implementing Expression Trees - 35 points

 Implement a class called *ExpressionTree* in the provided ExpressionTree.java file.
 This class implements the *ExpressionTreeInterface* file.
 The constructor to ExpressionTree will take in only one String that contains a postfix expression.
 The operands will be integers and the operators will be restricted to +, -, \*, and /.
 Individual tokens, that is, the operands and operators, will be delimited by only one space.
 So for example: